henry2004y/VisAnaJulia/docs/src/man/examples.md

 cutplot(data, "Ex", cut='y', cutPlaneIndex=128, plotrange=plotrange)
 ```

-## Multiple dispatch for matplotlib functions
+## Multiple dispatch for Matplotlib functions

+Using the same plotting functions as in Matplotlib is allowed, and actually recommended.
+Some plotting functions can be directly called as shown below, which allows for more control from the user.
+`using PyPlot` to import the full capability of the package, etc. adding colorbar, changing line colors, setting colorbar range with `clim`.

 - line plot
 ```
 plot(data, "p", linewidth=2, color="green")